jusufnathanael/tp/docs/UserGuide.md

 that you have successfully started Zoomaster.<br><br>
 ![](./images/zoomasterIcon.png)

 7. The app is now ready to go!
-Go ahead and test it out with a `help` command.
+Go ahead and test it out with the `help` command.
 The app should print out a list of different commands.

 8. You can now refer to the sections below to explore the different features of the Zoomaster app.